Lamartio/xtream/README.md

     }
 ```

 Creating middleware this way can be complex.
-For simpler and/or synchronous implementations, please check out the static functions in ```MiddlewareUtil```.
+For simpler implementations, please check out the static functions in the ```MiddlewareUtil``` class.

 ## Creating reducers